leanprover/fp-lean/functional-programming-lean/src/monad-transformers/order.md

 {{#example_out Examples/MonadTransformers/Defs.lean countLettersM2Error}}
 ```

-While it might be tempting to think that `M2` is superior to `M1` because it provides more information that might be useful when debugging, this is not true.
+It might be tempting to think that `M2` is superior to `M1` because it provides more information that might be useful when debugging.
-The same program might compute _different_ answers in `M1` than it does in `M2`, and there's no principled reason to say that one of them is necessarily better than the other.
+The same program might compute _different_ answers in `M1` than it does in `M2`, and there's no principled reason to say that one of these answers is necessarily better than the other.
 This can be seen by adding a step to the program that handles exceptions:
 ```lean
 {{#example_decl Examples/MonadTransformers/Defs.lean countWithFallback}}